huggingface/optimum-habana/examples/text-classification/README.md

 GLUE is made up of a total of 9 different tasks where the task name can be cola, sst2, mrpc, stsb, qqp, mnli, qnli, rte or wnli.

-Finetune model can be done as single-card, multi-cards with mpi or deepspeed.
+Finetune model can be done as single device, multi-devices with mpi or deepspeed.

-For mult-cards with mpi, add following before run_glue.py where X is card number python ../gaudi_spawn.py \
+For multi-devices training with mpi, add the following before run_glue.py where X is device number
+> python ../gaudi_spawn.py \
-    --world_size X --use_mpi run_glue.py \
+>    --world_size X --use_mpi run_glue.py \

-For multi-cards with deepspeed, add the following before run_glue.py and deepspeed config with --deepspeed after where X is card number
+For multi-devices training with deepspeed, add the following before run_glue.py and deepspeed config with --deepspeed after where X is device number

-python ../gaudi_spawn.py \
+> python ../gaudi_spawn.py \
-    --world_size X --use_deepspeed run_glue.py --deepspeed \
+>    --world_size X --use_deepspeed run_glue.py --deepspeed \

 ## Requirements